Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 I was never a big humidifier user, but it turned out to be incredibly helpful in the first year of daycare.

-Humidifiers put moisture into the air, which can help clear the nasal passages and ease breathing when we’re dealing with a respiratory infection like the cold or flu.
+Humidifiers put moisture into the air, which helps clear the nasal passages and ease breathing when we have an infection like the cold or flu.

-Using a humidifier in the bedroom made a huge difference in the quality of our sleep when my son and I were sick; he coughed less at night and didn’t wake up as much, which means I was able to get a more restful night’s sleep.
+Using a humidifier made a huge difference in the quality of our sleep when my son and I were sick.
+He coughed less and didn’t wake up as much, which meant I was able to get a more restful night’s sleep.

-We may assume it’s understood, but some people really don’t know that there’s a transition period after starting daycare, especially if they don’t have kids (or if the kids came so long ago they forgot what it was like).
+We may assume it’s understood, but some people really don’t know that there’s a transition period after starting daycare.
+That’s especially true if they don’t have kids (or if the kids came so long ago they forgot what it was like).

-With daycare syndrome being the beast that it is, we probably should let our colleagues and managers know we’re going through a transition.
+With daycare syndrome being the beast that it is, we should let our colleagues know we’re going through the transition.

-They don’t have to be all up in our business, but simply communicating that we’re expecting a bit of tough time for a few months while we adjust to daycare is enough.
+They don’t have to know all the details, but simply communicating that we’re expecting a tough time for a few months while we adjust is enough.
 They’ll appreciate the heads up.

 When we’ve been out of work on maternity leave for a while, we sometimes feel pressured to jump right back in and be the boss ladies we were pre-baby.
 Maybe we can.

-Unfortunately, we might be setting ourselves up for failure by taking on too much too soon during the daycare/ return-to-work transition.
+Unfortunately, we might be setting ourselves up for failure by taking on too much too soon during the daycare and return-to-work transition.

 There’s no rush – work will always be there.
 In the first 3-4 months of going back to work, I avoided taking on more than the minimum if I could.
 Sounds bad, but it helped me get through the transition without the added pressure.